Ajay12Ajay/Employee-manager-app-main/README.md

-this is group project done by Excelr team
+This is a group project done by us , group formed in excelr.